'Fundamental breakdown': How USAA landed in regulators' hot seat

 Enjoy complimentary access to top ideas and insights — selected by our editors.

-This article is being co-published with the San Antonio Current.
+This article has been co-published with the San Antonio Current.

 Few companies can match USAA's stellar reputation, gained over a century of offering financial products to military members.
 But behind the scenes, the San Antonio bank and insurer is navigating a minefield of its own making.